-The Amaro Frosé from my book Celebrate Rosé is one of my absolute favorites!
-It’s not one of those watery slushies that lack any flavor, this Frosé is the real deal!
+The Amaro Frosé from my book Celebrate Rosé is one of my ago-to frosé recipe!
+It’s not one of those watery slushies that lack any flavor, this Frosé is full of flavor/ The Frosé all all other’s wish they could be!
+This Amaro Frosé is a delicious frozen drink to sip on a hot day.

-The Frosé all all other’s wish they could be, this Amaro Frosé is a delicious frozen drink to sip on a hot day.
 The key ingredient, besides the star rosé, the Amaro adds a bitter backbone go this drink which elevates all the flavors.
 Amaro are a style of liqueurs that contain bittering roots and herbs.
 Amaros can range from intensely bitter (think Fernet) to softer more subtle bitterness like in Aperol.
-I suggest using a slightly sweeter Amaro here, either Amaro Montenegro or Aperol, but feel free to use a more intense one if you love bracing bitter flavors.
+I suggest using a slightly sweeter Amaro here, either Amaro Montenegro or Aperol, but feel free to use an Amaro you love

 Print